Doing Things in a Whole New Way

-I don’t feel the role of a CIO has changed a lot on the surface in comparison to the last 5 (or so) years.
+I don’t feel the role of a CIO has changed a lot on the surface in comparison to the last 5 years.
 Yes, the specific items we talk about in the technology field have evolved, and there are things we may not have dreamt of five years ago.
 However, I feel our overarching goal is still the same—identify the strategies that will move your organization forward and then empower your colleagues with the technology and knowledge to get it done.
-As a CIO you are invited to the table to help define the strategic goals for your organization.
-The definition of these goals does not necessitate any knowledge of technology.
-But having the technological knowledge in those meetings will allow you to better fine tune the strategies and then help identify the right people and technology to make it happen.
+As a CIO, you are invited to the table to help define the strategic goals for your organization.
+The definition of these goals do not necessitate any knowledge of technology.
+But having the technological knowledge in those meetings will allow you to fine tune the strategies and then help identify the right people and technology to make it happen.

 I also think the CIO should be the role model for learning and innovation.
-If the CIO keeps learning and looking for opportunities to innovate, it’ll hopefully inspire other colleagues to do the same.
+If the CIO keeps learning and looking for opportunities to innovate, it will hopefully inspire other colleagues to do the same.
 If nothing else, it certainly demonstrates that they have permission to look for innovative solutions to today’s problems.

 Looking at IT in a Different Angle

 I don’t think IT suffers from not being seen as important like it may have years earlier.
 Today it seems like everything we do, and every interaction we have, is facilitated by the technology that IT departments support.
-Being seen as “important” isn’t where we struggle today.
+Being seen as “important” is no’t where we struggle today.
 However, being seen as “important in different ways” or “capable” may be a different way of putting it.
-Almost every day I hear about a department that’s struggling with one thing or another and I quickly offer something up as a solution/assistance that we can provide.
+Almost every day I hear about a department that is struggling with one thing or another and I quickly offer something up as a solution/assistance that we can provide.
 But if I didn’t overhear the challenge they were facing, would IT been brought in to brainstorm solutions?
 Oftentimes the issue is that we don’t know what a colleague needs to do their job better and the colleagues don’t know what we can do to make their job better—so we are never consulted.
 We need people to see IT as a resource to solve problems—any problems.
 We need to hear about the issues that are easily recognizable as technology based problems and also issues that aren’t.
-At the same time we need to work with colleagues outside of the IT department to better communicate the things we are doing for others, to help them see our capabilities, and allow them to think of different ways we could implement solutions for them.
+At the same time, we need to work with colleagues outside of the IT department to better communicate the things we are doing for others, to help them see our capabilities, and allow them to think of different ways we could implement solutions for them.